kartverket/github-workflows/README.md

 - Prevents deploys running in parallel against the same environment crashing due to failing to acquire state lock
 - Allows for the choice of deploying and/or destroying terraform config
 - Will only deploy on push or workflow_dispatch event to main by default.
 Can be configured to deploy on a different branch using the `deploy_on` input.
+- Logs into tailscale if using the postgresql provider

 ### Example